Kent Dog Training Services

 How Will Your Dog Benefit?

-Your dog stands to benefit tremendously from engaging in our training programs.
-Many common behaviour problems like biting, chewing, jumping, and barking, often stem from boredom, lack of exercise, or insufficient structure.
-Our training addresses all these needs by providing:
+Your dog stands to benefit tremendously from engaging in our training programmes.
+Many common behaviour problems, like biting, chewing, jumping, and barking, often stem from boredom, lack of exercise, or insufficient structure.
+Our training addresses these needs by providing:

 • Mental Stimulation: Dogs thrive when they have a job to do.
 Training keeps your dog’s mind active and focused, reducing boredom-driven mischief.

-• Clear Communication and Boundaries: Consistent training builds discipline and helps your dog understand what’s expected, making life together smoother and more enjoyable.
+• Clear Communication and Boundaries: Consistent training builds discipline and helps your dog understand what’s expected.

-• Freedom and Confidence: Well-trained dogs earn more freedom, like safe off-leash play because you can trust them to listen and make good choices.
+• Freedom and Confidence: Well-trained dogs earn more freedom because you can trust them to listen and make better choices.

-And remember: if you don’t give your dog a job, they’ll find their own!
-Often in ways that aren’t ideal for your home or wallet!
-Structured training is a win for both you and your pup, creating a harmonious and happy household.
+If you don’t give your dog a job, they’ll often find their own.
+Structured training is therefore a win for both you and your dog, creating a calmer and more manageable household.

 Follow-Up Video or Phone Consultations